-The M.S. degree is research oriented and oral presentation of results is required.
+The M.S. degree is purely optional, and may be obtained by students en route to their Ph.D.
+The degree is research oriented and oral presentation of results is required.
 The M.S. degree may be taken with or without thesis.
 However, even if a thesis is not submitted, a student must work with a research group for at least one semester, in order to learn the research techniques in a field of physics or astronomy.
 If the research is theoretical, the student must also pass an advanced laboratory or electronics course, to gain experimental experience.
 The equivalent of one semester teaching experience is required of all M.S. degree candidates.
 The students are encouraged to obtain a M.S. degree on the way to a Ph.D.

 - A bachelor’s degree from a regionally accredited institution.

 - A minimum of 30 semester hours of graduate course credit, 24 of which must be taken in residence.
 Upon approval by the Graduate School, up to six of the 30 minimum hours may be transferred from another accredited institution, or from UNC for courses taken before admission to the Graduate School, or from a different graduate program at UNC.
 At least 21 hours of course work must be in the Physics Dept. The M.S.
 Astrophysics track must include in addition to Astrophysics 701 a minimum of six hours from Astrophysics 519, and Astrophysics 702, 703, or 704.